This surge, especially in Auckland and Christchurch, makes investors nervous about oversupply.

 #2 – New Zealanders don’t need as much space

 Kiwi families are getting smaller.
-We're having fewer children.
-22% of New Zealand houses have just one person living in them (2023 Census).
+We’re having fewer children (22% of New Zealand houses have just one person living in them - 2023 Census).

-We call this a move to "compact quality".
-Townhouses fit this need well.
+We call this a move to “compact quality”.

 Modern townhouses are all built to contemporary tastes and standards.
 They also have modern features like double glazing.

-The townhouses you see being built represent less of a building boom and more of a great shift in how Kiwis (at least in larger cities) choose to live.
+The townhouses you see being built represent less of a building boom and more of a shift in how Kiwis (at least in larger cities) choose to live.

-#3 – Our population is growing.
+#3 – Our population is growing

-We need to put the people somewhere.
+We need to put people somewhere.

-Townhouses vs houses – what goes up in value faster right now?
+Townhouses vs houses: what goes up in value faster right now?

 Historically, townhouses and standalone houses in New Zealand have increased in value at a very similar rate.

-When you look at this graph, you first notice how similar the two lines are.
+When you look at this graph you first notice how similar the two lines are.

 Existing properties go up and down in value roughly the same rate as new ones.